buildingblocs/2020/events-and-workshops/index.md

 1140 - 1150 Day 1 Closing
 1150 - 1200 Lucky draw and mass dance and photo-taking
 1200 - 1300 Lunch
-1300 - TBC  Lightning Labs X Daily Applications of Computing
+1300 - 1400  Lightning Labs X Daily Applications of Computing

 **Fri 15 May**
 0900 - 0910 Day 2 Opening and entertainment